Bay Alarm Medical Alert System Review 2024

 The Buying Experience

-Navigating Bay Alarm Medical’s website isn’t difficult, but I recommend speaking to a customer care representative to determine which system is best for you.
-When I called, I was connected with a representative in just under a minute who was incredibly friendly, to the point where I wondered if the rep had been trained by Disney.
-When I told the agent I wanted an in-home system, she recommended the SOS Home, which can be combined with add-on waterproof wall buttons with adhesive mounts.
+Navigating Bay Alarm Medical’s website isn’t difficult, but I recommend speaking to a customer-care representative to determine which system is best for you.
+Bay Alarm Medical is known for its excellent U.S.-based customer service, similar to Medical Guardian and Lifeline.
+When I called, it took just under a minute to connect me with an incredibly friendly representative.
+When I told the agent I wanted an in-home system, she recommended the SOS Home.
+That system can be combined with add-on waterproof wall buttons with adhesive mounts.
 The wall buttons are handy for high-risk areas like the shower or stairs.

 Setting Up My System